Whittlesey: Churches

 St Mary's Church contains 15th-century work, but most of the building is later.
 It has one of the largest buttressed spires in Cambridgeshire.
 The spire is 171 feet (52 metres) high.
 The church also contains a chapel, which was restored in 1862 as a memorial to Sir Harry Smith.
 St Mary's is a Grade I listed building.

 St Andrew's Church originally dates back to the 13th and 14 centuries, with a major restoration taking place in 1872.
 The church, featuring a three-storeyed west tower with an eastern clock face, blends the Perpendicular and Decorated Gothic architectural styles of the 13th to 15th centuries.
 St Andrew's is listed Grade II*.

 Both churches still see active use, each with a separate congregation.

-The Market Place
+Market Place

 The market is held in the Market Place every Friday.
 The right to hold a weekly market was first granted in 1715, although there have been several periods since in which the market did not function, for example from the late 1700s until about 1850.

 In the centre of the Market Place is the Buttercross, dating back to 1680.
 Originally a place for people to sell goods, the structure was considered useless in the 1800s and only saved from demolition when a local businessman donated some slate tiles for the roof.
 Latterly it served as a bus shelter, until the bus services were relocated from the Market Place to a purpose-built terminal in Grosvenor Road.